Golden Artist Colors, Inc.

-Recommended guidelines when applying oil over acrylic grounds, mediums, and paints.
+Recommended guidelines when applying oil paints over acrylic grounds, mediums, and paints.

 A significant body of research in conservation science, and more than 40 years of actual use, has repeatedly proven that high quality acrylic gesso provides excellent adhesion for oil paints and can be considered a fully archival and suitable ground for oil painters to work on.
 Golden makes several grounds that are appropriate for this purpose, including:

-To lessen these risks, while also maximizing adhesion, we strongly recommend the following guidelines:
+For maximizing adhesion and longevity, we strongly recommend the following guidelines:

-Because the adhesion of oils to acrylics is purely mechanical, they will develop maximum adhesion when applied to porous, toothy, and matte surfaces.
-In terms of color, our Highloads, Matte Acrylics, or Matte Fluid Acrylics provide ideal surfaces for the oil paint to anchor itself to.
-Likewise, our Matte Mediums, Pumice Gels, Coarse Alumina Gel, Molding Paste and Hard Molding Paste also provide a sufficiently toothy surface.
+- Maintain a matte surface.
+Because the adhesion of oils to acrylics is purely mechanical, they will develop maximum adhesion when applied to surfaces that are matte and toothy.
+GOLDEN Matte and Matte Fluid Acrylics, along with our custom High Load Acrylics, provide ideal surfaces for painting over with oil paints.
+Likewise, our Matte Mediums, Pumice Gels, Molding Paste and Hard Molding Paste also provide a sufficiently toothy surface.
+A thin coat of Fluid Matte Medium can be applied over a glossy acrylic underpaintings to provide tooth for oil painting.
 For additional information, please consult the following pages: